CrowdWalrus/crowdwalrus-dapp/PROJECT_OVERVIEW.md

 This document defines the complete data architecture, technical implementation details, and user flows for the CrowdWalrus decentralized crowdfunding platform frontend.

+## 🔒 Security Notice

+**This application uses a browser-safe wallet integration approach.** All Walrus uploads use the multi-step flow (`writeFilesFlow()`) that works with browser wallet extensions without requiring direct access to private keys.
+This is a production-ready, secure implementation.

 ## Table of Contents

 1. [Data Architecture](#data-architecture)